5 Famous Desks in the U.S. Senate

 It may seem reminiscent of elementary school to plead and barter to sit at a certain desk, but plenty of U.S. senators would disagree.
 Forty-eight of the current Senate desks have been around since 1819, ordered after British troops destroyed the Capitol five years prior.
 The historic moments that happened at these desks—and the Senate VIPs who sat behind them—mean that some of the desks have taken on lives of their own.
 In recent decades, senators have decided to leave their own marks by inscribing their names on the inside of the desk drawers.
 Here are five examples of the famous furniture.

 The desk once used by Sen. Daniel Webster stands out from the others because it lacks any extra amenities—if you can call a writing box and an extra drawer “amenities.”
 When the useful additions were placed on all of the other Senate desks between 1820 and 1840, Webster refused, finding the renovations a waste of taxpayer money.
 Though his successors have had the option of adding the extra pieces, they have all declined, keeping with tradition.

 Since the 1930s, it has been tradition for the senior senator from New Hampshire to sit in the same desk Webster once claimed as his own—and it has been official since 1974.
-That’s when the Senate passed Resolution 469 declaring that the desk would, “at the request of the senior Senator from the State of New Hampshire, be assigned to such Senator for use in carrying out his or her Senatorial duties during that Senator’s term of office.”
+That’s when the Senate passed Resolution 469 declaring that the desk would, “at the request of the senior senator from the state of New Hampshire, be assigned to such senator for use in carrying out his or her senatorial duties during that senator’s term of office.”
 Sen. Jeanne Shaheen occupies the desk now.

 Even the venerable Abe Lincoln looked up to Sen. Henry Clay of Kentucky, calling him "my ideal of a great man."
 So, it's not surprising that other senators from the Bluegrass State would want to soak in some of his essence.
 In 1999, the Senate passed Resolution 89, which ensured that Clay's old desk would always be assigned to the senior senator from Kentucky.
-Sen. Rand Paul sits there at the moment.
+Sen. Mitch McConnell sits there at the moment.

 Before he became president of the Confederate States of America, Jefferson Davis was a senator from Mississippi.
-When a Union Regiment from Massachusetts camped in the Senate chamber in 1861, overzealous soldiers sought out Davis’s desk and attacked it with bayonets, intent on its destruction.
+When a Union regiment from Massachusetts camped in the Senate chamber in 1861, overzealous soldiers sought out Davis’s desk and attacked it with bayonets, intent on its destruction.
 Doorkeeper Isaac Bassett heard the commotion, ran in, and demanded to know what was going on.
 “We are cutting that damned traitor’s desk to pieces,” they told him.
 Bassett informed the posse that the desk belonged to the government, not Jefferson Davis.
 It was enough to stop them, but there’s still an inlay patch on the side of the desk from the resulting repairs.

 Andrew Jackson may not have thought much of South Carolina Senator John C. Calhoun—he once said one of his few regrets in life was not hanging Calhoun when he had the chance—but senators still clamor to sit where Calhoun once did.